Unaware she was pregnant, this Virginia mom gave birth at Taco Bell: 'A miracle, out of nowhere'

 A bundle of joy with an arrival that no one saw coming.

-“But low and behold, a miracle,” said Jamarz Jackson.
-“Out of nowhere… in a Taco Bell restroom.”
+“But lo and behold, a miracle,” said Jamarz Jackson.
+“Out of nowhere … in a Taco Bell restroom.”

-The family said the doctors told them she may have experienced what is known as a cryptic pregnancy.
-That's a rare condition where expectant mothers do not feel or notice any signs or symptoms until late in the pregnancy, or, like in this case, when they suddenly go into labor.
+The family said the doctors told them she may have experienced what is known as a cryptic pregnancy, a rare condition in which expectant mothers do not feel or notice any signs or symptoms until late in the pregnancy, or, like in this case, when they suddenly go into labor.

 As for the Taco Bell, Breonni says she's grateful to the employees, who watched her car for her while she was in the hospital.

-"They're definitely a major support, every time I go in they ask about her [Ayanna], they ask about me and my husband as well," said Jackson.
+"They're definitely a major support, every time I go in they ask about [Ayanna], they ask about me and my husband as well," she said.
 "They’ve really become a set of friends."

-Email your best wishes to the Jacksons and we'll share them with the family.
+This story was originally published by Mike Bergazzi and Jon Burkett at Scripps News Richmond.